-Norman Reedus, Jeffrey Dean Morgan, and Andrew Lincoln Are Excited To Present ‘The Walking Dead’ Season 7B
+Norman Reedus, Jeffrey Dean Morgan, And Andrew Lincoln Are Excited To Present ‘The Walking Dead’ Season 7B

 Norman Reedus, Jeffrey Dean Morgan, and Andrew Lincoln can’t wait for fans to see The Walking Dead Season 7B.
-Norman and Andrew will be back on AMC February 12, as TWD heroes Daryl Dixon and Rick Grimes.
-They are preparing to rebel against Jeffrey as the bloodthirsty tyrant Negan.
+Norman and Andrew will be back on AMC February 12 as TWD heroes Daryl Dixon and Rick Grimes.
+They are preparing to rebel against the bloodthirsty tyrant Negan (Jeffrey Dean Morgan).

 As The Walking Dead returns to AMC on February 12, Daryl and Rick are finally free and united in the cause.
 The cast of TWD heroes is about to go to “All Out War” with Negan and the Saviors.

-Norman Reedus told Comic Book Season 7B is going to be “Epic.”
+Norman Reedus told Comic Book Season 7B is going to be “epic.”

-“There are definitely scenes shot that are as epic and as large… It’s Crazy.”
+“There are definitely scenes shot that are as epic and as large… It’s crazy.”

-For Norman Reedus, it must feel crazy to make war with his next door neighbor Jeffrey Dean Morgan on The Walking Dead set, then hang out every evening.
-Yes, Jeffrey Dean Morgan and Norman Reedus live next door to each other in Georgia and they love to go riding together on their motorcycles.
+For Norman Reedus, it must feel crazy to make war with his next-door neighbor Jeffrey Dean Morgan on the Walking Dead set, then hang out every evening.
+Yes, Jeffrey Dean Morgan and Norman Reedus live next door to each other in Georgia, and they love to go riding together on their motorcycles.

-For Norman Reedus, Jeffrey Dean Morgan is one of his best friends, but for Daryl Dixon, Negan is the worst enemy he ever faced.
+For Norman Reedus, Jeffrey Dean Morgan is one of his best friends, but for Daryl Dixon, Negan is the worst enemy he’s ever faced.
 It sounds confusing, but that’s a day in the life of Norman Reedus.
-See Inquisitr for more on best buddies, Norman Reedus and Jeffrey Dean Morgan.
+See this Inquisitr article for more on best buddies Norman Reedus and Jeffrey Dean Morgan.

 Jeffrey Dean Morgan, Norman Reedus, and Andrew Lincoln are all excited about how The Walking Dead Season 7 turns out.
-Norman Reedus explains to Comic Book while avoiding any spoilers.
+Norman Reedus said the following to Comic Book while avoiding any spoilers.

 “It’s so well done and it’s such a complicated thing to do.
 I think it’s always a little odd, I guess, for whoever’s doing that, but when you see it put together, and you see how much work it takes to do that, it’s pretty f—ing amazing, to be honest.
 It’s kind of mind-blowing.”

-Norman Reedus is certainly delivering great news to The Walking Dead fans.
+Norman Reedus is certainly delivering great news to Walking Dead fans.
 Season 7A was not at all pleasing for many fans.
-It was just sad, painful and some even complained it was moving too slowly.
-Thankfully everything changes in 7B according to both Andrew Lincoln and Norman Reedus.
+It was just sad and painful, and some even complained it was moving too slowly.
+Thankfully, everything changes in Season 7B, according to both Andrew Lincoln and Norman Reedus.

-Glenn and Abraham’s brutal death at the hands of Jeffrey Dean Morgan’s character Negan brought complaints of excessive gore and Norman Reedus nude portrayal of Daryl Dixon being tortured disturbed fans as much or more.
+Glenn and Abraham’s brutal death at the hands of Jeffrey Dean Morgan’s character Negan brought complaints of excessive gore and Norman Reedus’ nude portrayal of Daryl Dixon being tortured disturbed fans just as much, possibly more.

 The Walking Dead’s Andrew Lincoln found it necessary to explain to LRM the reasons for Season 7A’s bleak and miserable flavor.

-‘[The Walking Dead Showrunner Scott M. Gimple] explained it to me in one way, which I found very helpful, which was that rather than just have a very cool exciting buildup to war between between Negan [Jeffrey Dean Morgan] and Rick [Andrew Lincoln,] he wanted people to want more than that — to really feel that they wanted justice, and then to also acknowledge the cost of what had happened and why they were willing to risk it all again while realizing that they were putting many, many, many lives back in the firing line. –
+“[The Walking Dead Showrunner Scott M. Gimple] explained it to me in one way, which I found very helpful, which was that rather than just have a very cool exciting buildup to war between between Negan [Jeffrey Dean Morgan] and Rick [Andrew Lincoln,] he wanted people to want more than that — to really feel that they wanted justice, and then to also acknowledge the cost of what had happened and why they were willing to risk it all again while realizing that they were putting many, many, many lives back in the firing line.”

 Norman Reedus, Andrew Lincoln, and Jeffrey Dean Morgan are very proud of all their work on The Walking Dead Season 7, but they acknowledge that 7A was a risk.
-Andrew Lincoln explained to LRM he admired the writers for taking that risk.
+Andrew Lincoln explained to LRM that he admired the writers for taking that risk.

 “As I said before, people are absolutely entitled to feeling exactly what they want to feel about the show, and it’s interesting the way that people view it differently now… Although I would say that this season made a lot more sense once we got the last role of film in the can for episode 716.
 The brilliant writers that we have take some risks, and I admire them for it.
 I admire anybody taking risks.”